census-instrumentation/opencensus-website/content/gogrpc.md

 ### Plain Server

 Our server’s sole purpose is to capitalize content sent in and send it back to the client.
 With gRPC, as previously mentioned, the protoc plugin generated code for a server interface.
-This allows you create your own custom logic of operation, as we shall do below with a custom object that implements the {{< sc_code >}}Capitalize{{< /sc_code >}} method.
+This allows you create your own custom logic of operation, as we shall do below with a custom object that implements the `Capitalize`method.

 ```
 package main